CONTACT US

 How much will your services cost?

-The number one question when you engage any expert witness is, "How much will it cost?"
+A top question when engaging an expert witness is, "How much will it cost?"

 The short answer is, it depends on the needs of your case.

 Every case is different.
 You may only have one short video - however it may require complex tasks, or you may have hours of video requiring simple tasks.
-As such, cost becomes a balance of effort and quantity of work and often ends up being more affordable than you might expect.
+As such, cost becomes a balance of effort and quantity and may often be more affordable than you might expect.

 If the work is defined and doesn't change, we can provide estimates before work is done.
-Some cases are more fluid and are priced baised on hourly rates for on specific tasks.
-Our years of experience aid us in providing estimate that you can rely on.
+Some cases are more fluid and are priced based on hourly rates for on specific tasks.
+Our years of experience aid in providing estimate that you can rely on.

 Someone tampered with this video!
 Can you help me?